abhinav-bhardwaj/GSoC-Tech-Classifier/README.md

 # GSoC-Tech-Classifier
-Classifies organizations in assocation with Google Summer of Code based on specific technology
+Classifies organizations in association with Google Summer of Code based on specific technology

 ****Installing Dependencies****
 ```